midstar/WAServer/README.md

 waserver is a generic WEB Application Server.
-It has a general and simple REST API interface for reading (GET) and storing (POST) json data, thus it is very simple to create web applications without updating updating anyting on the server side (such as PHP, rust, java, python or similar).
+It has a general and simple REST API interface for reading (GET) and storing (POST) json data, thus it is very simple to create web applications without updating anyting on the server side (such as PHP, rust, java, python or similar).

 waserver consists of one executable and no external dependencies.